Joe1350/phase-1-project/README.md

 This project was designed for chrome on desktop.
 Currently mobile viewing does not work properly.

-## Visuals

-I'll try and add a gif here soon

 ## Usage

 This is a single page web application.
 When it first loads you will see all the categories you can browse through.